getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 re.flags;				// "gi"
 ```

 It's a small nuance, but the ES6 specification calls for the expression's flags to be listed in this order: `"gimuy"`, regardless of what order the original pattern was specified with.
-That's the difference between `/ig` and `"gi"`.
+That's the reason for the difference between `/ig` and `"gi"`.

 No, the order of flags specified or listed doesn't matter.